 Cookies and cache work behind the scenes to bring you a better experience when you go online.
 They make browsing easier, faster — and the pros generally outweigh the cons.

 But it’s important to manage cookies in a way that protects everyone’s privacy.
 Browser cache can throw up its own issues with curious on-page errors and deja vu moments.
-There may be times, then, when it’s best to do a little spring cleaning and make a fresh start.
+As such, there may be times when it’s best to do a little spring cleaning and make a fresh start.

 In this guide, we’ll show you how to clear cookies and cache on the big four browsers: Chrome, Firefox, Safari, and Edge.